wacoco-org/searxng-scrapper/README.md

 SearXNG **does not rotate IPs by default**, meaning all requests come from the same server.
 Search engines **track IPs and can block your requests** if you scrape too aggressively.

-I personly tested searching over 250 keywords and got total 3 732 url links using same ip, and I have not encountered any problem.
+I personally tested searching over 300 keywords and got total 4 813 url links using same ip, and I have not encountered any problem.

 so **there are 3 ways to Rotate IP Addresses in SearXNG**